LawrenceELee/Twitter-Sentiment-Analysis/README.md

 ```
 hermano (not in AFINN-111) has a neutral sentiment.
+Did not filter out
+@useraccounts.

 term_sentiment.out

 @shalei 0
 tilton 0
 @thatssoclarisa 2